maybegeek/schreib-mal-wieder/README.md

 schreib-mal-wieder
 ==================

-postcards for special occasion: Akzidenz und so : )
+postcards for special occasions -- Akzidenz und so :)

 # Voraussetzungen